u128str/MCTDHB/LR-ARNOLDI.md

-# LR Arnoldi MCTDHB:
+# Arnoldi LR-MCTDHB:

-## How2 get it?
+## A. How2 get sources?
 It is already in your $HOME/MCTDHB-master
 <details>
 <summary> Click here to see how to get ./MCTDHB-master with git, wget or curl:</summary>
  a)  Clone the latest version of the MCTDHB package to the directory MCTDHB-master: